 Craig has represented and counseled clients in the following areas, among others:

 Service Contract Act and Other Federal Labor Issues

-- Represented large federal contractor in the U.S. Department of Labor (DOL) audit of the SCA compliance on significant contract for the client; reached favorable resolution to the DOL findings.
+- Represented large federal contractors in U.S. Department of Labor (DOL) audits of SCA compliance on significant contracts for the clients; reached favorable resolutions to DOL findings.